flexion/devops-deployment-metrics/docs/threat-model.md

 Ensure that sensitive information is not logged or masked in log outputs.
 Implement proper log filtering and review logging configurations to avoid exposing sensitive data.

+Contributors to the project and users of this library should follow secure coding best practices for logging.

 ## Lack of Input Validation for Configuration

 ### Threat